“Overcome the notion that you must be regular. It robs you of the chance to be extraordinary.” – Uta Hagen

 A note from Abby:

 Hi!
 I wanted to take a minute & share with you something that I have been thinking a lot about recently.
 During my last couple of shows, I was asked a similar question by 2 different people.
 At Lost Girl, during a talk back, I was paid an amazing compliment & asked what my process was for getting up there & performing such a complex character every time.
-After Frozen, someone who had come to see my 1st show & my last asked me “after performing 6 shows, how was it that your performance at the final show was just as good, if not better, than the 1st?”
+After Frozen, someone who had come to see my 1st show & my last asked me “after performing several shows, how was it that your performance at the final show was just as good, if not better, than the 1st?”

-My answer may be difficult to understand, but at the end of the day, it’s not me performing several shows.
-It’s Wendy, or Elsa, or JoJo, or Christmas Past living these events in their lives.
+My answer may be difficult to understand, there is a quote that sums it up pretty well - “It starts with introspection, and then you have to be brave”.
+In short, at the end of the day, it’s not me performing several shows.
+It’s The Baker’s Wife, Wendy, or Elsa, or JoJo living these events in their lives.
 For my character, every performance is their first time experiencing those events.
 As an actor, I want nothing more than the audience to see something of themselves in me, so giving every performance like it’s both my characters first and my last achieves that goal.
-It really helps, as Stanislavski said, to “love the art in yourself, not yourself in the art”.
+It’s all about the audience.
+I always think of what Stanislavski said - “love art in yourself, and not yourself in art”.

 The things I love most about theatre are that it is unpredictable & fleeting.
 In theatre, the only thing that is certain is that nothing is certain -- ANYTHING CAN HAPPEN AT ANYTIME! that’s not a bad way to live a life.